ChaiTRex/wordbreaker/README.md

-`wordbreaker` is a Unicode-aware `no_std` crate (requires [`alloc`](alloc)) that rapidly finds all sequences of dictionary words that concatenate to a given string.
+`wordbreaker` is a Unicode-aware `no_std` crate (requires [`alloc`](alloc)) that rapidly finds all ways of segmenting a given string into words from a given dictionary.

 # Example